The Impact of Trump's Tariffs on Private Equity Firms, Portfolio Companies

 Experienced businesswomen discuss plans together

-While Trump's tariff proposals present challenges, they also offer a chance for PE firms to demonstrate their resilience and adaptability.
+While tariff policy changes present challenges, they also offer opportunities for strategic acquisitions and operational improvements.

 Strategic adaptations